informalsystems/reactor-experiments/.plaintext/reports/001--concurrency-libs.md

 1. strict adherence to a message passing architecture (as per Go's philosophy of "share state by communicating, instead of communicating by sharing state"),
 2. where, exactly, to make use of thread pools and where not, and
-3. the intelligent management of thread pools.
+3. management of thread pools, where we do use them, to ensure efficient usage of resources.

 ### Implications of non-blocking I/O
 The architecture of wrapping the underlying OS-level interfaces to non-blocking